Lanhydrock, St Hydroc's Church

 HERITAGE HIGHLIGHTS: Medieval cross in the churchyard

-The more ancient origins of the church is evidenced by a large stone cross that stands just outside the south porch.
+The more ancient origin of the church is evidenced by a large stone cross that stands just outside the south porch.
 The cross is thought to date to at least the 13th century.

-The earliest par of the present church building are the west tower and the granite arches on either side of the nave arcade.
+The earliest parts of the present church building are the west tower and the granite arches on either side of the nave arcade.